HarryVid/Checkbox-Classification/README.md

   python main/efficientnet_test.py
   ```

-- To submit your images for inference, copy the image one at a time to the `inference` folder and then run:
+- To submit your images for inference, copy the image one at a time to the `inference/data` folder inside checkbox_state_v2 and then run:
   ```
   python main/efficientnet_inference.py
   ```